 Marketing automation is technology or software that helps businesses to manage marketing campaigns across multiple digital channels.
 This allows them to track the results easily too.
 An example of this would be designing and sending out a generic template email when people complete a specific action, such as subscribing to a list that you have created.

-In sales, a subscriber list is very important.
+In marketing and sales, a subscriber list is very important.
 Getting contact’s email address is often the easy part, but how do you keep them engaged?
-If no one opens your emails, how is your business supposed to grow?
+There are some examples of enticing commercial emails.
+But if no one opens your emails, how is your business supposed to grow?

 This is where the customisation of emails comes into place.